 The start version of the CBM experiment will be ready to take the first beam from SIS100 in the year 2022.
-However, several detector components will be ready earlier.
-Therefore, it is planned to install CBM detectors in existing heavy-ion experiments at other laboratories.
-The benefits of these efforts are manifold: The additional detectors will improve the performance of the experiments, the CBM detectors and their readout chain will be commissioned and calibrated, and members of the CBM collaboration will participate in data taking and analysis, thereby maintaining experience in performing physics measurements and educating the next generation of young physicists.
+However, several detector and software components will be ready earlier.
+Therefore, it is planned to install some of these components in existing heavy-ion experiments at other laboratories.
+The benefits of these efforts are manifold: The additional detectors will improve the performance of the experiments, the CBM detectors and their readout chain will be commissioned and calibrated, the reconstruction and analysis software will be tested and advanced on real data, and members of the CBM collaboration will participate in data taking and analysis, thereby maintaining experience in performing physics measurements and educating the next generation of young physicists.
 The projects are briefly sketched in the following.